Internships and Careers

 What are the expectations for students doing internships?

-In the Anthropology Department our internship is a 2-4 credit-hour course.
-A student works a minimum of 50 hours during the term, although that can be expanded based you're your needs and the student's interest.
+In the Anthropology Department internships are a 2-4 credit-hour course.
+A student works a minimum of 40 hours during the term, although that can be expanded based on student's interest and sponsor needs.

 What else should I know?